Cumberland West Bay: Northwest coast

 The headland Larsen Point forms the west side of the entrance to Cumberland Bay.
 It was named for Captain Carl Anton Larsen, who visited Cumberland Bay in the Jason in 1893–94.
-The Crutch is a saddle-shaped col on a ridge, located 1.5 nmi northwest of Larsen Point.
+The Crutch is a saddle-shaped col on a ridge located 1.5 nmi northwest of Larsen Point.
 It was charted and descriptively named by DI personnel in the period 1925–1929.
 Jason Island, named for the ship, is located 1 nmi north of Larsen Point.

 Allen Bay is a semi-circular bay 0.5 nmi wide, lying 1 nmi west-northwest of Larsen Point in the northern part of Cumberland West Bay.
-It was charted in 1926 by DI personnel on the Discovery, and was named by them, probably for H. T. Allen, a member of the Discovery Committee at that time.
+It was charted in 1926 by DI personnel on the Discovery and was named by them, probably for H. T. Allen, a member of the Discovery Committee at that time.

-The next notable feature is Jason Harbour, which itself has a number of named features.
+The next notable feature is Jason Harbour, which has several named features.

 Southwest of Jason Harbour, Enten Bay shallowly indents the coast.
 The name "Entenbucht" (duck bay) seems to have been first used on a 1907 chart of Cumberland Bay by Dr. A. Szielasko, of the Norwegian whaler Fridtjof Nansen, who published an account of his natural history observations made at Cumberland Bay during the previous year.
 Enten Bay's east side is marked by Doubtful Point.
 Tweeny Point lies 1 nmi southwest of Doubtful Point.
 Both of these points were first named on a 1929 British Admiralty chart.

 Continuing to the west is another small bay, Carlita Bay.
 It was initially named Horseshoe Bay, probably during the survey of Cumberland West Bay by HMS Dartmouth in 1920.
 This name was later accepted for a bay close south of Cape George, less than 15 mi away.
 In 1957, UKAPC renamed the feature after the Carlita, a whale catcher built in 1907 and owned by the Compañía Argentina de Pesca.
 Islet Point, first named on the 1929 Admiralty chart for the islet just off the point, marks the east side of the entrance to Carlita Bay.